EU Stepping Up Pressure: U.S. Citizens May Need A Visa For EU By The Summer

 In December, the European Commission published a report on the visa dispute which stated the body was, “using all opportunities to explore the way ahead and all options or necessary actions to be taken to achieve this objective.”
 At this time, MEPs began pushing for the reintroduction of visa requirements for U.S. Citizens as an act to “encourage” Washington to play its part.

-According to the report, the Department of Homeland Security claimed the five EU nations had been denied a visa waiver because they did not meet the necessary requirements on visa refusals as laid out in US law.
+According to the report, the Department of Homeland Security claimed the five EU nations had been denied a visa waiver because they did not meet the necessary requirements on visa refusals as laid out in U.S. law.
 The following quote is also included in the report.

 The European Commission first discovered the U.S. was not fulfilling its obligation under the reciprocity agreement in 2014; however, no legal action was taken until now.